luigi-colella/gatsby-starter-developer-blog-v2/content/2019-5-19-scope-of-csit/index.md

 ---
 title: Scope of Bsc.CSIT in Nepal
-date:
+date: 2019-05-19
 tags: []
 path: blog/scope-of-bsc-csit-in-nepal/
 cover: ./preview.jpg
 excerpt: Hello Everyone, if you wanted to study computer science, make an awesome tech career in today’s world.
 Then you are in the right place.
+I am sorry for those people who are not from Nepal.
+This article is mostly focused on Nepali students, wanted to make a tech career through an academic degree.
 ---

 Hello Everyone, if you wanted to study computer science, make an awesome tech career in today’s world.
 Then you are in the right place.
 I am sorry for those people who are not from Nepal.
 This article is mostly focused on Nepali students, wanted to make a tech career through an academic degree.